Druaka/DevJourney/README.md

 - light dark mode between phone and browser
 - update linktree
 - make icons not clickable?
-- Use issues and PRs to track todos
+- 🚨Use issues and PRs to track todos
+- 🚨add linktree for games + update skills header/levels + review huge typescript copy and paste

 ---